falcosecurity/falco-website/content/en/docs/alerts/forwarding.md

 --set tty=true
 ```

-Then creates a port-forward to access to it: `kubectl port-forward svc falco-falcosidekick-ui 2802:2802 -n falco`.
+Then create a port-forward to access it: `kubectl port-forward svc falco-falcosidekick-ui 2802:2802 -n falco`.
 The default credentials are `admin/admin`.

 The full documentation and the repository of the project are [here](https://github.com/falcosecurity/falcosidekick-ui).